Scuba Diving Gran Canaria: boat dives on the southwest coast

 What kind of boats are used for scuba diving in Gran Canaria?

 Most scuba diving takes place by zodiac boats in Gran Canaria.
 Some dive centers use another kind of boat.
+Click here to pre-book your diving package on Gran Canaria (ad).

 How far are the scuba dive sites from the coast of Gran Canaria?